apache/incubator-kie-tools/packages/stunner-editors/kie-wb-common-dmn/README.md

 Client-side code specific to the integration with Business Central.

-6. `kie-wb-common-dmn-webapp-common`
+6. `kie-wb-common-dmn-webapp-kogito-common`

 Client-side code common to the `kie-wb-common-webapp-standalone` and `kie-wb-common-webapp-kogito-testing` modules.
 Includes _docks_ and diagram _navigator_.
-This code is not used by Business Central.

-7. `kie-wb-common-dmn-webapp-kogito-common`

 Substitute implementations of services in `kie-wb-common-dmn-backend` for _kogito_ client-side use.

-8. `kie-wb-common-dmn-webapp-kogito-marshaller`
+7`kie-wb-common-dmn-webapp-kogito-marshaller`

 Client-side marshaller for _kogito_.

-9. `kie-wb-common-dmn-webapp-kogito-runtime`
+8`kie-wb-common-dmn-webapp-kogito-runtime`

 Webapp targeting _kogito_ integration with VSCode etc. No decorations.